 You can also connect with us, but first:

 Cheques for many years have been the only option to cash in the economy.
 However cheques have not been acceptable to merchants because of corruption and the resultant mistrust that it creates.
 Incidence of bounce cheques was very high making merchants cautious in accepting cheques.
 This was also because of a lack of an electronic means of verifying valid cheques.
 Part of the problem was also the poor interconnection of banks and a lack of an electronic cheque clearing system.

-However, today banks now have their branches interconnected together.
-The Central Bank of Nigeria (CBN) has also introduced inter-bank electronic cheque clearing system which has greatly reduced the time it takes to redeem cheques.
+However, today banks have their branches interconnected together.
+The Central Bank of Nigeria (CBN) has also introduced inter-bank electronic cheque clearing system which has greatly reduced the time it takes to verify and redeem cheques.
 Despite these positive developments the fate of paper cheques in the economy seems to have been sealed.

 For any payment system to be able to replace cash (or at least compete with it) it must win the trust of merchants in the economy.
 For this to happen their must be a way for merchants to verify the validity of the purchase.
-The payment solution must also be easily convertible to cash or as geed as cash, since most merchants in Nigeria are in business on subsistence basis.
+The payment solution must also be easily convertible to cash or as good as cash, since most merchants in Nigeria are in business on subsistence basis.
 Their must be a way to use the money they made for the day to buy what they need for the day or for the following day.

 This is where e-payment or e-transactions solutions come in.
 These payment solutions target most of the concerns of merchants and more.
 However, despite its advantages e-payment solutions have not gained much ground.

-However, it is our hope that the new effort by CBN to make Nigeria a cashless or cash-lite economy will work.
+However, it is our hope that the effort by CBN to make Nigeria a cashless or cash-lite economy will work.
 Core to that is the introduction of a daily deposit/withdrawal limit and focus towards e-payment solutions like mobile money and debit cards.